 Bennett, R.M.
 (1991).
 A survey of dairy farmers' decisions concerning the control of leptospirosis.
 The Veterinary Record.
 129: 118.

 Bercovich, Z., Taaijke, R. and Bokhout, B.A.
 (1990).
 Evaluation of an ELISA for the diagnosis of experimentally induced and naturally occurring leptospira hardjo infections in cattle.
 Veterinary Microbiology.
 21: 255‑262.

 Bernard, W.V., Bolin C., Riddle T., Durando M., Smith B.J. and Tramontin, R.R.
 (1993).
 Leptospiral abortion and leptospiruria in horses from the same farm.
 Journal of American Veterinary Medicine Association.
 202: 1285‑1286.

 Boulton, J.G.
 (1993).
 Leptospirosis and bovine abortion.
 The Association of District Veterinarians of New South Wales, Proceedings of the 76th annual conference.
 155‑159.

 Broughton, E.S., Marshall, R.B., Little, T.W.A., Hathaway, S.C., Mackintosh, C.G. and Hellstorm, J.S.
 (1984).
 Leptospira interrogans serovar hardjo vaccines in cattle: Immunogenicity of vaccines prepared from cultures grown in a protein‑free medium.
 Preventive Veterinary Medicine.
 2: 423‑433.

-interrogans serovar hardjo is not a major cause of bovine abortion
+(1989).
+Leptospira interrogans serovar hardjo is not a major cause of bovine abortion in

 Chappel, R.J.
 (1993).
 Leptospirosis: pathology, bacteriology and serology.
 Australian Standard Diagnostic Techniques for Animal Diseases.